symfony/symfony-docs/service_container.rst

 implements ``Twig\Extension\ExtensionInterface``.
 And thanks to ``autowire``, you can even add constructor arguments without any configuration.

-Of course, you can still :ref:`manually configure the service <services-manually-wire-args>` if you need to.
+You can still :ref:`manually configure the service <services-manually-wire-args>` if you need to.

 .. _container-public: